joshmaxsilverman/joshmaxsilverman.github.io/_posts/2026-07-19-can-you-win-the-world-cup.md

 ### The first round

-In the first round, we play $x$ and our opponent is a random number between $0$ and $1.$ The probability that they lose to us is just $x.$
+In the first round, we play a chosen amount $x$ and our opponent is a random number between $0$ and $1.$ The probability that they lose to us is just $x.$

 ### The second round

-In the second round, we play against the winner of another first round match.
+In the second round, we play a chosen amount $y$ against the winner of another first round match.
 We should expect this number to bias toward small numbers and away from large numbers, since they already spent some energy winning the first round.

 We can find this probability using the connection between CDFs and PDFs